digenoma-lab/BRCA/README.md

 # BRCA
-Nexflow pipeline for processing target BRCA data
+A Nextflow pipeline for processing target NGS BRCA data